redhat-openstack/website/source/install/adding-a-compute-node.html.md

 #### Change IP addresses

-Change the value for `CONFIG_COMPUTE_HOSTS` from the value of your first host IP address to the value of your second host IP address.
+If you want to have your new node as the only compute node, change the value for `CONFIG_COMPUTE_HOSTS` from the value of your first host IP address to the value of your second host IP address.
+You can also have both systems as compute nodes, if you add them as a comma-separated list:

+    CONFIG_COMPUTE_HOSTS=<serverIP>,<serverIP>,...

 Ensure that the key `CONFIG_NETWORK_HOSTS` exists and is set to the IP address of your first host.

 #### Skip installing on an already existing servers

-In case you do not want to run the installation over again on the already configured servers, add the following parameter to the "answer file":
+In case you do not want to apply any modification on the already configured servers, add the following parameter to the "answer file":

     EXCLUDE_SERVERS=<serverIP>,<serverIP>,...

+You may not want to exclude the existing server if it will stay as a compute node, since live migration between compute nodes needs to add the SSH keys to each of them.

 ### Re-run Packstack with the new values